briankeane/simpleNodeServerCourse/part3/08-TestFind.md

 ## Test Find

 Ok now let's add our tests for find, (which is going to be similar to what we did in our 'search' function in `server.js`)  This test requires a little bit more setup.
 We have to make sure that the contacts array has a few in it, so that we can be sure we retrieve the right number of contacts.
+Let's set up the environment by making our ContactHandler look exactly how it would look if we had send 5 POST requests with sample data.
+Don't forget to change the contactsID counter,

-Since the preparation is very different from the 'Create' function, let's put it in a nested 'Describe' block.
+Since we'll have a few different tests of the 'find' function, let's put them inside their own nested 'Describe' block.
 Now your test file with our skeleton of tests looks like this:

 ```
 describe('A Contact', function () {